• Skip to primary navigation

 Jeera water is nothing but cumin infused water.
 Adding sugar or honey makes it cumin tea.

-To make cumin water or jeera water, boil 1 cup of water with 1 teaspoon of cumin seeds.
+To make cumin water or jeera water, boil 1 cup of water with 1 tsp of cumin seeds.
 Boil for 2 minutes and then strain it.
 You can sip it as is or let it cool down and then drink.

 How to make cumin tea?